Landing page conversions are critical to both paid and organic search strategies.

 Marketers everywhere are increasing their online marketing budgets, and you should be doing the same.
 Landing pages are a cost-efficient way to make almost any marketing strategy you currently follow more effective, and they don’t take much work or experience to get started.
 In fact, if you’re currently using a template-based site or a convenient CMS like WordPress or Drupal, you can start creating your own landing pages immediately.
 They don’t have to be fancy at first—so long as they follow the best practices I’ve outlined in detail above.
 Instead, the true power in landing pages comes with your ongoing adjustment and refinement.

-The sooner you get started with your landing page strategy, the more you’ll stand to earn in long-term revenue, so begin your strategy now—even if your pages aren’t perfect.
+The sooner you get started with your landing page strategy, the more you’ll stand to earn in long-term revenue, so begin your strategy now—even if your pages aren’t perfect, to have tons of landing page visitors.